greenelab/deep-review/sections/04_study.md

 of TFBSs.
 Furthermore, [@tag:Shrikumar2016_blackbox] introduced an advanced visualization method and toolbox for analyzing possible TFBS sequences.
-[@tag:Alipanahi2015_predicting] also introduced mutation maps, where they could easily mutate, add, or delete basepairs in a sequence and see how the model changed its prediction.
+[@tag:Alipanahi2015_predicting] also introduced mutation maps, where they could easily mutate, add, or delete base pairs in a sequence and see how the model changed its prediction.
 This is something that would be very time consuming in a lab setting, but easy to simulate using their model.
 Visualization techniques on deep learning models are important because they can provide